tnebooks/10th-science/content.en/laws-of-motion/_index.md

 **Definition of 1 dyne: The amount of force** required for a body of mass 1 gram produces an acceleration of 1 cm _s_–2, **1 dyne = 1 gcm_s_–2;** also **1 N = 105 dyne.**

-10th\_Science\_Unit-1.indd 6 06-12-2021 17:28:47

-7 **Laws of motion**

-**Unit force:** The amount of force required to produce

-an acceleration of 1 m_s_–2 in a body of mass 1 kg is called ‘_unit force_’. **Gravitational unit of force:**
+**Unit force:** The amount of force required to produce an acceleration of 1 m_s_–2 in a body of mass 1 kg is called ‘_unit force_’.

-In the SI system of units, gravitational unit of force is kilogram force, represented by kg f.
+**Gravitational unit of force:** In the SI system of units, gravitational unit of force is kilogram force, represented by kg f.
 In the CGS system its unit is gram force, represented by g f.

 **1 kgf = 1 kg × 9.8 m_s_\-2 = 9.8 N; 1 gf = 1 g × 980 cm_s_\-2 = 980 dyne**

 ## Impulse

 A large force acting for a very short interval of time is called as ‘**Impulsive force’**.
 When a force F acts on a body for a period of time t, then the product of force and time is known as ‘**impulse**’ represented by ‘J’

-Impulse, J = F × t (1.7) By Newton’s second law F = Δp / t (Δ refers to change) Δp = F × t (1.8) From 1.7 and 1.8 **J = Δp** Impulse is also equal to the magnitude of

-change in momentum.
+Impulse, J = F × t (1.7) By Newton’s second law F = Δp / t (Δ refers to change) Δp = F × t (1.8) From 1.7 and 1.8 **J = Δp** Impulse is also equal to the magnitude of change in momentum.
 Its unit is kgm_s_–1 or Ns.
-Change in momentum can be achieved in

-two ways.
-They are: i. a large force acting for a short period of

-time and ii. a smaller force acting for a longer period
+Change in momentum can be achieved in two ways.
+They are: i. a large force acting for a short period of time and ii. a smaller force acting for a longer period of time.

-of time.

 **Examples:**

-� Automobiles are fitted with springs and shock absorbers to reduce jerks while moving on uneven roads.
+- Automobiles are fitted with springs and shock absorbers to reduce jerks while moving on uneven roads.

-� In cricket, a fielder pulls back his hands while catching the ball.
+- In cricket, a fielder pulls back his hands while catching the ball.
 He experiences a smaller force for a longer interval of time to catch the ball, resulting in a lesser impulse on his hands.

 **Figure 1.6** Example of impulsive force

 ## NEWTON’S THIRD LAW OF MOTION

 Newton’s third law states that **‘for every action, there is an equal and opposite reaction.
 They always act on two different bodies’.**